 Hiking in the mystical, misty rainforest is on many people’s Bucket List and one of the most popular things to do in Monteverde.
 There are many great hiking options to choose from, but first, here are a few important tips:

-- Kari’s Travel Tip: Take a guided tour, rather than going on your own.
-A good guide knows where to take you based on current conditions and you will see so much more!
+- Kari’s Travel Tip: Take a guided tour rather than going on your own.
+A good guide knows where wildlife has recently been spotted and you will see so much more.

 - Kari’s Travel Tip: Pay close attention to the tour listings: 1) Is transportation to the park included?
 2) Is park admission included or do you have to arrange that separately?